 My cell phone is now a webcam.

 I transformed my cellphone into a webcam, but I still need computer software; in my case, OBS comes into play.
 OBS allows me to capture the cellphone streaming video and stream live on Facebook or Youtube.
 If you’re wondering why I am using OBS, OBS gives me the ability to control multiple cameras.
-OBS is a TV production software that allows you to switch cameras, mic, video, and add overlays; it a full TV production studio at my home computer.
+OBS is a TV production software that allows you to switch cameras, mic, video, and add overlays; it is a whole TV production studio at my home computer.

 STOP – Do you need a second camera?